mattjared/reactreps/README.md

 - [ ] pig latin generator
 - [ ] character counter
 - [ ] count all characters and break them down into tweets
+- [ ] quiz that tells you an nba team to like
 - [ ] need more practce with props and state, so anything that does that

 Additional ideas: [Here](http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/), [here](http://bonsaiden.github.io/JavaScript-Garden/), [here](https://github.com/jlem/WebDevChallenge) and [here](https://www.reddit.com/r/dailyprogrammer).